aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 1. Add new chart data for the chart series.
 1. Write the modified presentation to a PPTX file.

-The following code is used to create a chart.
+This Java code shows you how to create a multicategory chart:

 ```java
 Presentation pres = new Presentation();